cwjsdsu/scriptorium/runner/README.md

 large or complicated, there is a better option: to have a template file which you update for each run with only the data that needs to change.

 This function does that.
-You tell is the executable name, the template file you want to modify for each run, and a dictionary of parameters and the values you want to set them to.
+You provide the executable name, the template file you want to modify for each run, and a dictionary of parameters and the values you want to set them to.
 Optionally, you can run the code within a directory which is not your current working directory, and you can name the job.
 The function